fyr77/EnvyUpdate/README.md

 Simply download the latest release from the [releases page](https://github.com/fyr77/EnvyUpdate/releases), run it and untick "Autostart".
 This will remove EnvyUpdate from your system.

+## Compatibility

+The application is compatible with all Nvidia GPUs that have their drivers available on the nvidia.com download page.

+## Branches

+* The main `master` branch requires Windows 10 because of the way it sends notifications.
+* The `compat` branch does not use notifications, opening the main window instead.
+This is compatible with Windows 7 and up.

 ## Licenses

 * This project: [MIT](https://github.com/fyr77/EnvyUpdate/blob/master/LICENSE)